 GLOVE COMPARTMENT-Your glove compartment provides spacious storage for maps and other items.
 To open, press the lock cylinder inward.
 Push the door forward to close.
-The door may be locked with the octagon handled (cornered) key which also operates the trunk lock.
+The door may be locked with the octagon handled (cornered) kee which also operates the trunk lock.

-FRONT SEAT ADJUSTMENT-The front seat of your Packard can be adjusted by raising the lever located on the left side of the seat and moving the seat forward or backward to obtain the most comfortable driving position.
+FRONT SEAT ADJUSTMENT-The front seat of your Packard can be adjusted by pushing back on the lever located on the left side of the seat and moving the seat forward or backward to obtain the most comfortable driving position.
 It will lock in place when the handle is released.

-However, if your car is equipped with Packard's electric four-way power seat control (special equipment on all models) you will have the extra convenience of being able to position the front seat by simply touching the electric control button.
-You may drive in comfort, as the seat may be moved either forward or back by merely touching a button.
-Touching another button the seat will automatically raise or lower you to your most desired driving position.
+However, if your Packard is equipped with an electric four-way power seat control (special equipment on all models) you will have the extra convenience of being able to position the front seat by moving the toggle switch in the direction of desired travel.

+You may drive in comfort, as the seat may be moved either forward or back by merely moving the toggle switch lever in the same direction you want the seat to travel.
+It operates in the same manner to automatically raise or lower you to your desired driving position.
+Enjoy all the comfort that is built into your Packard seat by occasionally changing its position during long drives.